lambdacube3d/lambdacube-workshop/README.md

 ## Run the sample project

-Checkout the this repository then run the following commands:
+Checkout the this repository then run the following commands to check your setup.
 ```
 stack setup
 stack build